Omolara-Oni/workout-data-pipeline/README.md

 # How to Run the Project

-Clone the repo:
-git clone <repo-url>
+*Clone the repo:git clone <repo-url>

-Install requirements (if added in the future): pip install -r requirements.txt
+*Install requirements (if added in the future):pip install -r requirements.txt

-Run the ETL script:
+*Run the ETL script:python run_etl.py
-python run_etl.py

-Open workout.db in any SQLite viewer to explore the tables.
+*Open workout.db in any SQLite viewer to explore the tables.